thegifteedanalyst/CUSTORMER-CHURN-PREDICTION-SYSTEM/README.md

-## Customer Churn Prediction System
+## CUSTOMER CHURN PREDICTION SYSTEM
-A deployable ML system that predicts which customers are about to leave your business — before they do.
+A deployable ML system that predicts which customers are about to leave your business before they do.
 Input a customer's data, get back a churn probability score and automated retention action in real time.

 ## What it does

-1. Scores every customer with a churn probability (0 to 1) 2.Segments them into High, Medium, and Low risk tiers 3.Recommends the right action for each — discount, email sequence, or loyalty reward 4.Runs as a live REST API — plug it into any CRM, Shopify store, or email platform
+1. Scores every customer with a churn probability (0 to 1) 2.Segments them into High, Medium, and Low risk tiers 3.Recommends the right action for each discount, email sequence, or loyalty reward 4.Runs as a live RenderAPI — plug it into any CRM, Shopify store, or email platform

-Quickstart
+# Quickstart
 bash# Install dependencies
 pip install -r requirements.txt